Real Estate Intelligence Series | Module 1 of 6

 CategoryAmount/yearMechanismConfidence

-Higher acquisition rate€476,000+7 pp exclusive-mandate rate through the data-based pitchMedium
+Higher acquisition rate€187,000+7 pp on 320 pitches through the data-based pitchMedium

 ↳ The real lever

 The biggest effect is not the time saved itself - it is the acquisition rate.
 When you show the owner a data-based sales forecast with a confidence interval in the first conversation, while the competitor says "2-4 months", you win the mandate.
 Every additional exclusive mandate brings €8,500 commission on average.
+The effect of avoided price reductions is deliberately not counted here - it belongs to price optimisation in module 3, so nothing is counted twice.

 07 Next steps for your brokerage